 India Catalina Monument is one of the most emblematic symbols of Cartagena.
 It is so important that a replica of the India Catalina statue is given during the national television awards ceremony, which like the equivalent of the Oscars (if you can compare the ceremonies but obviously on a smaller scale).

 The monument depicts the native woman who served as a translator for the founder of the city, Pedro de Heredia.
 The monument was sculpted in the year of 1974 by the artist Eladio Gil and is located at the intersection of Pedro de Heredia and Venezuela Avenues.

 Yes, the Monument to the Old Shoes, if you speak Spanish.
 This is another of the flagship monuments of the city of Cartagena and was made by the artist Tito Lombana.
 You will find this sculpture located near the San Felipe Castle as a tribute to the Cartagena poet Luis Carlos López.

 He wrote a famous poem dedicated to the walled city, where he speaks about the love one has for old shoes, as an analogy to love for your city.
-It’s a must visit for many tourists, so don’t be surprised if you find many people trying to get a photo next to this emblematic sculpture.
+It’s a must-visit for many local tourists, so don’t be surprised if you find many people trying to get a photo next to this emblematic sculpture.